vincentbernat/awesome-configuration/README.md

 [@P-EB pull request](https://github.com/vincentbernat/awesome-configuration/pull/5)
 for 3.5 support.

-I rely on machine hostname for some configuration parts (see `rc/start.lua`) for the most important part.

 Here some of the things you may be interested in:

  - It is modular.
 I am using `config` as a table to pass different